 This does not mean that you can only use the 7 chords of the harmonic field when composing a song in a given key, as we will also discuss.

-You can use these two charts to figure out what chords might work well in a composition of yours, to determine the key of a song that you have learned in the past, or even to find some chord substitution ideas.
+You can use these two charts to figure out what chords might work well in a composition of yours, to determine the key of a song that you have learned in the past (in addition to these methods), or even to find some chord substitution ideas.

 Major Keys Chord Chart